villisek/villisek/README.md

 # 👨‍💻 About Me

-I go by the name Clément VILLISEK.
+My name is Clément VILLISEK.
 I am a versatile IT professional from France, always open to embracing new opportunities!

 # 📚 Education